aws-samples/amazon-sumerian-hosts/packages/amazon-sumerian-hosts-babylon/README.md

 # [Getting Started](#Getting-Started)

-This guide steps through the creation of [examples/babylon.html](examples/babylon.html), resulting in an interactive 3D character that animates and speaks the text you input into the textarea, rendered in the Web rendering engine of your choice.
+This guide steps you through the code of the [examples/babylon.html](examples/babylon.html) file, a working example demonstrating the features, such as animation and speaking user-entered text, of the Sumerian Host characters running in Babylon.js.

 ## [Prerequisites](#Prerequisites)